 We will update this site with more KU examples as they become available.
 In the meantime, please see these resources from the University of North Carolina's GRC program: GRC blog, course examples, and a comprehensive list of classes.

 Instructor/GRC pairs who are selected for funding will be asked to do the following:

 The GRC will attend a half-day workshop just before the start of the semester.
 This workshop will focus on effective research mentoring strategies and evaluation of learning outcomes.
 The GRC will develop a plan to assess the learning outcomes of the research project at this workshop, and will then work with the instructor to finalize the research assignment, implementation plan, and evaluation methods.

-The instructor should include a statement acknowledging GRC support in the course syllabus.
 The GRC and instructor will work together to decide how to best facilitate the research projects in the class.
 GRCs will provide their research expertise and mentoring skills to support the students as they pursue their projects.
 Students in GRC courses must have some kind of public presentation of their research, such as a class presentation, a work of art, a website, etc.

 The GRC will evaluate the final product of the research using the evaluation criteria established at the beginning of the semester.
 GRCs will provide a short (2-4 page) report to the Center for Undergraduate Research evaluating student learning.
 Note: GRCs do NOT grade the students' work directly.
 All decisions about grades should be made by the instructor.

-Though not required, the Center for Undergraduate Research will ask permission to post the end-of-semester learning reports on our website so future instructor/GRC pairs can learn from your experiences.
+Though not required, the Center for Undergraduate Research will ask permission to post the end-of-semester reports on our Blackboard site so future instructor/GRC pairs can learn from your experiences.
 We also encourage GRCs to include this report in their teaching portfolios.
 Instructor/GRC pairs should consider presenting their experiences to their peers through such venues as a departmental colloquium, the Center for Teaching Excellence Teaching Summit, or a disciplinary conference.